 The health risks

 Welding has been named as one of the top jobs with an increased risk of occupational disease.
-One of the fumes, Manganese is extremely toxic.
-According to the Center for Disease Control, Manganese is present in all welding fumes.
-This fume is known to cause a similar disease to Parkinson’s.
-The symptoms being problems with swallowing, fatigue, tremors, body stiffness and headaches.
-Welding fume are cancer and COPD risk factors.
+One of the fumes, manganese is extremely toxic.
+According to the Center for Disease Control, manganese is present in all welding fumes.
+This metal is known to cause a disease similar to Parkinson’s.
+The symptoms include problems with swallowing, fatigue, tremors, body stiffness, and headaches.
+Welding fumes are also cancerous and COPD risk factors.
 Things are definitely worse when there is coughing, shortness of breath, dizziness and wheezing.
 If such symptoms occur it is an indication that a welding fume extractor is needed and your employees need serious medical attention.

 We are not talking about big windows but mechanical ventilation.
-Of course you can have natural ventilation but the mechanical is a necessary safety precaution.
+Of course you can have natural ventilation but mechanical ventilation is a necessary safety precaution.
 There are three types of mechanical ventilation: